Thanks for another great year of reuse, Missoula.

 Best Green Business

-SponCon & the Auction: Amazing thanks to you!
+SponCon & the Auction: Spectacular thanks to you!

-We were voted Best Green Business for a 3rd year in a row in the 2017 Missoula Independent Reader’s Poll.
-And voted finalist for Best Hardware Store three times running, too.
-Read the write-up in the Indy.
+We were voted Best Green Business for a 4th (and final) year in a row in the Missoula Independent Reader’s Poll.
+We enjoyed working with the Indy over the years and lament the loss of their voice in the local media.

-We developed a partnership with Missoula County Public Schools.
-With our multi-year effort culminating in the ZERO by FIFTY Zero Waste plan wrapping up, we set our sights on the next big target: MCPS.
+We wrote a Zero Waste Plan with Missoula County Public Schools.
+After stewarding a Zero Waste planning process involving students, teachers, operations staff, administrators, and members of the Board of Trustees, we presented the top recommendations to the Board in June where it was embraced and met with questions about how to get started.
+We hope that in the very near future MCPS cafeterias will have fewer garbage cans and more recycling options as Zero Waste systems are put in place. ating in the ZERO by FIFTY Zero Waste plan wrapping up, we set our sights on the next big target: MCPS.
 Under the leadership of Superintendent Mark Thane, more fifth graders will get ZWAP!ed through our Zero Waste Ambassadors Program and we will facilitate the development of a Zero Waste plan for the entire school district all of which will be supported by the incredible Katie Anderson, our shared Energy Corps service member.

-And you helped make our events the best ones to date.
-SponCon teams continue to raise the bar on vision and execution and our community of support has increased our funds raised at our annual Banquet & Benefit Auction 269 percent over the last 3 years.
+And YOU helped make our events the best ever.
+SponCon teams raised the bar again and our community of support has increased our funds raised at our annual Banquet & Benefit Auction 600 percent over the last 4 years.
 And due to the support of our generous sponsors, every penny we raised this year went to support our Community Sustainability Programs.
-(Photos by volunteer extraordinaire Jonathan Qualben.)
+(SponCon photo by volunteer extraordinaire Hans Hoffman)

 Thanks again, Missoula.
 You made all this possible.